 Listen to social media

-Customers often revert to social media when they’ve not been able to resolve their issue with an organisation via a contact centre.
+Customers often revert to social media when they’ve not been able to resolve their issue with an organisation via a contact center.
 Monitor your social media accounts to see whether any repeat issues or difficulties are mentioned that you can then review and resolve.

 Use multi-channel solutions

 One way to improve FCR is to ensure that the only customers calling are the ones who really need agent help.
 Giving your customers the option of a variety of channels through which to contact you means that many will be able to find answers, complete payments, or resolve queries without having to wait to speak to an agent at all.
-From IVR payments to SMS and web chats, having a variety of options open to your customer is more likely to increase their satisfaction and brand loyalty, while also guaranteeing that the customers who do end up using your contact centre are the ones who will most benefit from agent interaction.
+From IVR payments to SMS and web chats, having a variety of options open to your customer is more likely to increase their satisfaction and brand loyalty, while also guaranteeing that the customers who do end up using your contact center are the ones who will most benefit from agent interaction.